-Student: I heard that the library is open 24 hours a day - is that correct?
+Q5 Student: I heard that the library is open 24 hours a day.
+Is that correct?

-Librarian: It will be from 1 October, but now we're only open from 9 a.m. to 6 p.m. because this week is only for orientation - there are no formal classes at the university.
+Q5 Librarian: It will be from the 1st of October , but now we're only open from 9 a.m. to 6 p.m. because this week is only for orientation.
+There are no formal classes at the university.